-- CLO2: Build websites with dynamic functionality using javascript. - CLO3: Identify the functionality of XML and create an XML document and display data from XML document. - CLO4: Create Ajax based web applications.
+- CLO3: Identify the functionality of XML and create an XML document and display data from XML document. - CLO4: Create Ajax based web applications.

 HTML5: Fundamentals of HTML, Working with Text, Organizing Text in HTML, Working with Links and URLs, Creating Tables, Working with Images, Colors and Canvas, Working with Forms.